How to lower hematocrit on trt safely and effectively

 If your lab work shows a hematocrit level above 52% or 54% (depending on your urologist’s threshold), you need an actionable plan.
 Do not ignore it, but do not panic.
 Here is the evidence-based approach to lowering hematocrit while maintaining the benefits of therapy.

 Alternatively, switching to transdermal gels or creams mimics the body’s natural diurnal rhythm and avoids the massive spikes associated with injections.
-Studies consistently show that transdermal testosterone is associated with a significantly lower risk of erythrocytosis compared to injectable formulations.[5]
+Studies consistently show that transdermal testosterone is associated with a significantly lower risk of erythrocytosis compared to injectable formulations.[5] - Therapeutic phlebotomy (Blood donation): This is the most immediate way to lower hematocrit.
+Phlebotomy involves removing approximately one pint of blood, which reduces circulating red cell mass.
+The timing and frequency should be clinician-directed and individualized based on hematocrit and hemoglobin trends, symptoms, comorbidities (such as cardiovascular disease or sleep apnea), and iron stores (ferritin).
+Some men are not eligible to donate through standard blood centers and may need therapeutic phlebotomy ordered by a clinician.

 Myth vs Fact: Managing Thick Blood

-• Myth: Drinking more water will permanently fix high hematocrit.
+- Myth: Drinking more water will permanently fix high hematocrit.

 Fact: Hydration only helps temporarily.
 Dehydration concentrates your blood, giving a falsely high reading on a lab test.
-Rehydrating fixes the test result, but it does not stop your bone marrow from overproducing cells.
+Rehydrating can normalize the test result, but it does not stop your bone marrow from overproducing cells. - Myth: Taking aspirin lowers hematocrit.

 Fact: Aspirin does not lower red blood cell count.
-It is an anti-platelet agent that stops blood cells from sticking together.
-It may reduce clot risk, but it does not change the volume of cells.
+It is an anti-platelet agent that reduces platelet aggregation.
+It may reduce clot risk in selected patients, but it does not change hematocrit. - Myth: You should stop TRT immediately if you hit 54%.

-Fact: You should not stop cold turkey unless directed by a doctor for an emergency.
-Stopping abruptly causes a hormonal crash.
-The standard of care is to hold the dose, phlebotomize if safe, and restart at a lower dose or different frequency.
+Fact: Do not stop abruptly unless a clinician directs you to do so for an emergency.
+Stopping can cause a hormonal crash.
+Often, the approach is to hold or reduce the dose, address drivers like OSA or dehydration, consider clinician-directed phlebotomy when appropriate, and then restart at a lower dose or different frequency. - Myth: Eating grapefruit helps lower hematocrit.

 Bottom line